 Brooklyn is a borough of New York City, with 36 neighborhoods contained within it.
 It’s tempting to list the top places to see in Brooklyn and call it a day, but an itinerary like that would be quite exhausting.
 With an area of almost 100 square miles, you would spend most of the day onContinue reading “One Day in Brooklyn – Gowanus”

-A historic and walkable New England city, Boston makes for a great 4 day getaway.
+A historic and walkable New England city, Boston makes for a great four day getaway.
 It is easy to get to from NYC, with plenty of places to stay in, dine at, and explore.
-You can be as active as you want, maybe running the half marathon “A Run to Remember” honoring Boston’s first respondersContinue reading “4 Days in Boston, MA”
+You can be as active as you want, maybe running the half marathon “A Run to Remember” honoring Boston’s first respondersContinue reading “Four Days in Boston, MA”

 The Freedom Trail – Boston, MA